Skip to main content

 $0

-• ✓Pinch to Summarize for any webpage
+• ✓Pinch-to-summarize on any webpage

-• ✓Voice search and Call Arc hands-free search
+• ✓Voice search and AI call transcription

 See Full Pricing →Free vs Paid →Is it worth it? →